Director of Homeland Law/LL.M., and Professor

 M.A.S.S.
 Naval Postgraduate School

-Brigadier General Michael C.H.
-McDaniel joined the WMU-Cooley Law School full-time faculty as a professor in the Constitutional Law Department in 2010, and has developed an LL.M. program in Homeland and National Security Law.
+I joined the WMU-Cooley Law School full-time faculty as a professor in the Constitutional Law Department in 2010 and developed an LL.M. program in Homeland and National Security Law.

-McDaniel most recently served as the Deputy Assistant Secretary for Homeland Defense Strategy, Prevention and Mission Assurance.
-His responsibilities included supervision of the Department of Defense Critical Infrastructure Protection Program and Global Anti-Terrorism/Force Protection Policy.
+Before joining WMU-Cooley, I most recently served as the Deputy Assistant Secretary for Homeland Defense Strategy, Prevention and Mission Assurance.
+My responsibilities included supervision of the Department of Defense Critical Infrastructure Protection Program and Global Anti-Terrorism/Force Protection Policy.

-McDaniel served as a member of the National Governors Association’s Homeland Security Advisors Council where he was elected to the executive committee in 2006 and 2008.
-He was named by the Office of Infrastructure Protection, Department of Homeland Security, as chair of the State, Local, Tribal, and Territorial Government Coordinating Council in 2007.
+I served as a member of the National Governors Association’s Homeland Security Advisors Council where I was elected to the executive committee in 2006 and 2008.
+I was named by the Office of Infrastructure Protection, Department of Homeland Security, as Chair of the State, Local, Tribal, and Territorial Government Coordinating Council in 2007.

-McDaniel was promoted to Brigadier General in 2007 and has been a member of the Michigan National Guard for over 26 years, previously serving as a military judge.
-He was formerly the Assistant Attorney General for Litigation in the executive division of the Michigan Department of Attorney General.
+My military service included serving as the State Judge Advocate as a member of the Michigan National Guard for over 27 years, serving as a military judge and promotion to Brigadier General in 2007.
+I was formerly the Assistant Attorney General for Litigation in the Executive Division of the Michigan Department of Attorney General.

-He received the Zimbardo Award, given to the Center for Homeland Defense and Security graduate who best embodies high academic achievement, outstanding leadership, and innovation in homeland security thinking.
+I received the Zimbardo Award, given to the Center for Homeland Defense and Security graduate who best embodies high academic achievement, outstanding leadership, and innovation in homeland security thinking.
+Other awards include the State Bar of Michigan Champion of Justice (2017) and the Michigan Lawyers Weekly Hall of Fame (2020).

 - Calli M. Ellis & Michael C. McDaniel, Texas Takes on the TSA: The Constitutional Fight over Airport Security, 10 J. of Homeland Sec. & Emerg.
 Mgt.
 209 (2013).